 The Core Definition

-This statute provides the foundational definition for what it means to register a security in beneficiary form.
-The concept is straightforward: if the registration names someone to receive the security when the owner dies, it qualifies as a beneficiary form registration.
-There is no special form required beyond including that designation.
+This statute defines what it means to register a security in beneficiary form.
+The concept is simple: if the registration names someone to receive the security when the owner dies, it qualifies.

 A security, whether evidenced by certificate or account, is registered in beneficiary form if the registration includes a designation of a beneficiary to take the ownership at the death of the owner or the deaths of all multiple owners.

-A.R.S. § 14-6304The statute covers both traditional paper certificates and modern electronic brokerage accounts.
-Whether you hold stock through a physical certificate in a safe or through an online brokerage account, the same rules apply.
-What matters is that the registration itself includes the beneficiary designation.
+A.R.S. § 14-6304The statute covers both paper certificates and electronic brokerage accounts.
+The same rules apply whether you hold stock in a safe or through an online account.
+What matters is that the registration includes the beneficiary name.

 Why This Matters for Estate Planning

 Beneficiary form registration is one of the simplest ways to keep a security out of probate.
-When the owner dies, the asset passes directly to the named beneficiary without going through court.
-No petition, no waiting period, no attorney fees for the transfer itself.
-For people with straightforward wishes, this can be an effective and low-cost tool.
+The asset goes directly to the named beneficiary without going through court.
+This means no petition, no waiting period, and no attorney fees for the transfer.